-The 52nd Annual Grand Master Fiddler Championship was held on Saturday September 2nd and Sunday September 3rd, 2023 (Labor Day Weekend), in Nashville, Tennessee, at the McAfee Concert Hall on the campus of Belmont University.
+The 53rd Annual Grand Master Fiddler Championship was will be held on Saturday August 31st and Sunday September 1st, 2024 (Labor Day Weekend), in Nashville, Tennessee, at the McAfee Concert Hall on the campus of Belmont University.
 Contestants from all over the world will be competing for the Champion titles in Youth, Traditional, and Open categories.
 The contest is Free to attend and will also be livestreamed (see Schedule of Events page).
 There is no entry fee and parking is free.

 Matthew Lin Scholarship